 Meanings of Displeasure

 ‘Displeasure’ refers to an emotional reaction of being upset, dissatisfied, or unhappy with someone or something.
-It often involves disapproval or irritation.
+It often involves disapproval or irritation, and it may range from mild annoyance to more serious concern depending on context.

 Definition

-‘Displeasure’ is defined as a feeling of being annoyed, offended, or dissatisfied with a situation, action, or behavior.
+‘Displeasure’ is defined as a feeling of being annoyed, offended, or dissatisfied with a situation, action, or behavior—sometimes expressed directly, and sometimes implied through tone, facial expressions, or wording.

 Etymology

-The word “Displeasure” comes from Middle English displesure, from Old French, from desplaisir (“displease”), based on Latin roots where “dis-” means “opposite of” and “placere” means “to please.”
+The word “Displeasure” comes from Middle English displesure, from Old French desplaisir (“displease”), based on Latin roots where “dis-” means “opposite of” and placere means “to please.”
+The term entered English in the Middle Ages and has remained in use as a formal word for negative judgment or dissatisfaction.

 Example Sentences

-- She couldn’t hide her displeasure at the rude comment.
+- She couldn’t hide her displeasure at the rude comment during the meeting.

-- His frown showed clear displeasure over the decision.
+- His frown and short answers showed clear displeasure over the decision.

 Displeasure Synonyms